 Oolong/Wulong teas' storage:

-- store in a cool, dry place that is absent from foreign odour;
+- store in a cool, dry place that is absent from foreign odour and direct sun light;

 - keep unopened satchels sealed until it is ready to be used.

 - Tie Guan Yin is more sensitive to high temperature than the other Oolong teas.
 Keep the unopened satchels refrigerated.

 To purchase our premium Oolong/Wulong teas, please go to: OOLONG/WULONG TEA .